ICU Nurse

 What Are the Roles & Duties of an ICU Nurse?

-• Work with the interdisciplinary team to develop a plan of care to stabilize patients
+- Work with the interdisciplinary team to develop a plan of care to stabilize patients

-• Adept at communicating, critical thinking, leadership and patient advocacy – both on behalf of the patient and the medical team
+- Adept at communicating, critical thinking, leadership, and patient advocacy – both on behalf of the patient and the medical team

-• Utilize highly developed physical assessment skills
+- Utilize highly developed physical assessment skills

-• Make quick decisions while multitasking
+- Make quick decisions while multitasking

-• Administer a variety of lifesaving treatments efficiently and effectively
+- Administer a variety of lifesaving treatments efficiently and effectively

-• Closely monitor one or several patients
+- Closely monitor one or a very small group of patients

-• Identifies patient and family learning needs; educates appropriately
+- Identifies patient and family learning needs; educates appropriately

-• Closely documents patient care, protocols and unit procedures
+- Closely documents patient care, protocols, and unit procedures

-• Is culturally aware
+- Is culturally aware

-• Demonstrates understanding and ethics surrounding patient confidentiality and risk management
+- Demonstrates understanding and ethics surrounding patient confidentiality and risk management

 What Specialties Exist for ICU Nurses?